- Affirmative Conclusion from a Negative Premiss

 - Undistributed Middle

-Irving Copi & Carl Cohen, Introduction to Logic (Tenth Edition) (Prentice Hall, 1998), Chapter 8.
+- Irving Copi & Carl Cohen, Introduction to Logic (Tenth Edition) (Prentice Hall, 1998), Chapter 8.
+The standard textbook account.

-Garth Kemerling, "Categorical Syllogisms", Philosophy Pages (2011).
-A somewhat longer, more detailed introduction to categorical syllogisms, which explains the use of logical analogy―also called "counter-examples"― and Venn diagrams to evaluate them.
+- Garth Kemerling, "Categorical Syllogisms", Philosophy Pages (2011).
+A short introduction to categorical syllogisms that explains the use of logical analogy―also called "counter-examples"― and Venn diagrams to evaluate them.